czuba/Kilosort2/dev_TODOs.md

-# **KS25** major changes/updates
+# **ks25** major changes & updates

-KS25 is a heavily-modified version of the Kilosort spike sorting package for Matlab, tailored for the analysis of non-chronic linear array recordings with modest channel counts (~24-100 ch).
+[ks25] is a heavily-modified version of the Kilosort spike sorting package for Matlab, tailored for the analysis of non-chronic linear array recordings with modest channel counts (~24-100 ch).

-[My **[ks25\]** branch](https://github.com/czuba/Kilosort) is based on the Kilosort 2.5 codebase, and attempts to marry some of the more successful features of Kilosort 2.0 (i.e. temporally dynamic waveform templates) with backported features & improvements from the newer Kilosort 2.5 & 3.0 (i.e. a modified version of the 'datashift2' drift correction algorithm).
+[My **\[ks25\]** branch](https://github.com/czuba/Kilosort) is based on the Kilosort 2.5 codebase, and attempts to marry some of the more successful features of Kilosort 2.0 (i.e. temporally dynamic waveform templates) with backported features & improvements from the newer Kilosort 2.5 & 3.0 (i.e. a modified version of the 'datashift2' drift correction algorithm).

 While the original Kilosort package (by [Marius Pachitariu, et al.](http://github.com/MouseLand/Kilosort)) is an amazing resource for fast & accurate spike sorting of high-channel count high-density silicon probes (e.g. [Neuropixels](https://www.biorxiv.org/content/10.1101/2020.10.27.358291v1); ~100s-1,000s ch, ~15-20µm spacing), out-of-the-box results have been less successful with data collected during non-chronic linear array recordings with comparatively broader inter-electrode spacing (e.g. [Plexon U-Probes](https://plexon.com/products/plexon-u-probe/); 24-64 ch, ~50-100µm spacing).GUI updates

 ## Overview of changes

 Using default Kilosort parameters --directly, or with modest adjustments-- to sort non-chronic recordings from 32-channel linear arrays fails to capture spikes that are easily detectible in the raw & filtered data traces (i.e. well above noise of continuous voltage raw data; see github issue [#63](https://github.com/MouseLand/Kilosort/issues/63) for example screenshot of missed high-amplitude spikes).
 These issues have been persistent since Kilosort 2.0, and remain throughout versions 2.5 & 3.0.

+### Preventing template inversions

 Amongst other updates & revisions, the **[ks25]** adaptation of Kilosort attempts to address two primary sources of missed units: